 This Masters is especially designed for students who don't already have a Philosophy degree.
-It will provide you with an in-depth knowledge of analytic philosophy, for instance, moral and political philosophy, the history of philosophy, philosophy of the mind, philosophy of mathematics and language, and Western and Eastern philosophy of religion.
+It will provide you with an in-depth knowledge of analytic philosophy, including such core areas as metaphysics, ethics, social and political philosophy, the history of philosophy, philosophy of the mind and philosophy of mathematics and language.
 The MLitt is also exceptional in providing a fast-track route into a PhD in Philosophy.

 - If you have a degree (or equivalent) in any other field, whether science, social science, arts or humanities, but an interest in philosophy, then the Philosophy MLitt will allow you to develop your philosophical interests in a variety of different courses as well as undertake a dissertation on a topic of your choice.